Peridotite: Associated rocks

+Peridotites as extrusive cumulates in differentiated lava flows

+While the majority of cumulate peridotites form within large, plutonic magma chambers, they can also develop in superficial, extrusive environments within exceptionally thick ultramafic or mafic lava flows.
+When highly fluid, low viscosity melts such as komatiites or high-magnesium basalts erupt onto the surface in massive sheets, the interior of the flow cools slowly enough to undergo in situ fractional crystallization and gravitational differentiation.

+A primary terrestrial example of this mechanism is the Archean Theo's Flow in the Abitibi greenstone belt of Ontario, Canada.
+In this 120-meter-thick differentiated volcanic sequence, rapid cooling at the surface created a glass-rich chert-like flow-top breccia, while dense, early-crystallizing olivine crystals rapidly settled toward the bottom of the active flow.
+This mechanical gravity accumulation yielded a distinct basal olivine cumulate layer composed of serpentinized peridotite (dunite) of up to 9 meters thick, which is directly overlain by thicker pyroxenite and gabbro layers.
+Similar surface level differentiated peridotite layers occur in other thick, ancient ultramafic structures, such as the nearby Boston Creek komatiite flow.

 Economic geology

 Peridotite may potentially be used in a low-cost, safe and permanent method of capturing and storing atmospheric CO_{2} as part of climate change-related greenhouse gas sequestration.
 It was already known that peridotite reacts with CO_{2} to form a solid carbonate-like limestone or marble mineral; and this process can be sped up a million times or more by simple drilling and hydraulic fracturing to allow injection of the CO_{2} into the subsurface peridotite formation.

 Peridotite is named for the gemstone peridot, a glassy green gem originally mined on St. John's Island in the Red Sea and now mined on the San Carlos Apache Indian Reservation in Arizona.

 Peridotite that has been hydrated at low temperatures is the protolith for serpentinite, which may include chrysotile asbestos (a form of serpentine) and talc.

 Layered intrusions with cumulate peridotite are typically associated with sulfide or chromite ores.
 Sulfides associated with peridotites form nickel ores and platinoid metals; most of the platinum used in the world today is mined from the Bushveld Igneous Complex in South Africa and the Great Dyke of Zimbabwe.
 The chromite bands found in peridotites are the world's major source of chromium.

+Ultramafic rocks such as peridotite are the basis of lateritic nickel ore deposits.
+Laterites form by intense mechanical and chemical weathering of a rock which breaks down the primary minerals of a rock, the ions which are created by weathering are either transported away or form new stable minerals.
+Elements such as nickel and cobalt forms stable oxides, clays or silicates in lateritic deposits and are therefore enriched.
+Ultramafic rocks are the protoliths for lateritic nickel ore deposits due to the fact that it is already enriched in nickel, containing up to 0,3% nickel.
+Laterites can contain up to 5% nickel.
+Ni-laterites occur in tropical countries where weathering forces are the strongest.